juanantonio284/simple_bash/linux_package_mgmt/apt_1_basics.md

 ```

 If you double click the file `/etc/apt/sources.list` on Ubuntu, it opens a graphical `Software &
 Update` settings interface.
-If you type `open /etc/apt/sources.list` in the terminal it will also
-open the graphical interface.
+If you type `open /etc/apt/sources.list` in the terminal it will also open the graphical interface.

+[^note_sources]: The `/etc/apt/sources.list.d` directory provides a way to add `sources.list` entries in separate files (probably because all in one file becomes unmanageable).

 ### Example: a forced reinstallation